Diversity and inclusion

 We have staff-run networks helping to promote an inclusive culture at NHS Blood and Transplant.

-Our Women's Network, LGBT+ Network, BAME Network and Disability and Wellbeing Network (DAWN) use the skills and resources of colleagues to add value to our organisation.
+Our LGBT+ Network, GRacE Network, Women's Network and Disability and Wellbeing Network (DAWN) use the skills and resources of colleagues to add value to our organisation.

 Workforce Race Equality Standard